 Students will be creating and sharing animated shorts from the very beginning of the class.
 The course will not only have students creating animations, but also understanding the science behing these animations.
 The first half of the course focuses on traditional hand-drawn animated sequences.
 During the second half, the course shifts into digital two-dimensional animation using Adobe Flash.

 This course builds upon the skills acquired in Animation I. Students begin by creating more complex animations within Adobe Flash.
 The course transitions from 2-dimensional animation into 3-dimensional animation.
 All students will be introduced to a complex 3-dimensional modeling and animation program called Blender.
 The animations created by the students in Blender will look similar to those found in contemporary video games and animated movies.
 Students will craft both the character and the world in which the character exists, rig the character so that it may move within the world, light the world, add textures and skins to objects, and control camera angles and shots.

 CARTOONING (COLLEGE PREP) 9-12

 All styles of cartooning are welcome in this course (superhero, funny animal, comic strip, anime, etc.).
 Emphasis will be placed on the development of original cartoon characters and the universes they inhabit.
-The fundamentals of general art techniques and contemporary cartooning are featured in this course, including: narrative art techniques (comic book style), comic strips, penciling, inking, lettering, gag panels, storyboards, caricature, claymation, coloring, cell animation, animation model-making, and stop-motion animation techniques.
-Students will have the opportunity to make short stop-motion animated films, illustrate original comic sequences, and contribute to Danbury High School’s comic magazine The Spirit.
+The fundamentals of general art techniques and contemporary cartooning are featured in this course, including: character development, narrative art techniques, comic strips, penciling, inking, storyboarding, coloring, cell animation, and stop-motion animation techniques.

 DRAWING SKILLS I (COLLEGE PREP) 9-12